destination-earth/DestinE_ESA_GFTS/docs/workflow.md

 ```

 This organization is easy to automatically implement and follow with `pangeo_fish`'s I/O operations.
-With some practice, you will quickly be familiar this file structure!
+With some practice, you will quickly be familiar with this file structure!